tmpdubz/rote/README.md

 # To Build
 All you need to do is call the build script and it will:
-* The old artifact is cleaned out
+* Clean out the old artifact
-* A new file is generated in the following order
+* Generate a new file in this orde:
     * Crunchbang!
     * Variable header
     * All variable definitions (files that start with def*)